vaginessa/dns-wiki/Home.md

 Not working on
 -------------

-Since Android supports over 11k devices it's impossible for AFWall+ to work on all of them.
-The community (YOU) must help in this case with a quality bug report to possible add the missing thing to your version/device to get it working, besides this we not supporting _special_ Android version like:
+Android overall supports over 15k devices, which means it's impossible for AFWall+ to support each every single one of them.
+The community (_YOU_) can help in this case with a quality bug report to possible add the missing thing to your version/device to get it working, besides this we are not officially supporting _special_ Android version like:

 * [Android Wear](https://developer.android.com/wear/index.html)
 * [Android TV](https://developer.android.com/tv/index.html)